-In line with national URC guidelines, the following statement was adopted by Wallington United Reformed Church at its AGM on June 19 2016.
+In line with national URC guidelines, the following statement was reviewed and re-adopted by Wallington United Reformed Church at its AGM in June 2019.

 This church is committed to the safeguarding of children and adults at risk, and to ensuring their well-being.